 While the majority of over the counter oral hygiene products claim to give you good dental checkups if you use them regularly, the ingredients used in formulating these products may actually exacerbate halitosis and anaerobic bacterial growth.
 Substances like alcohol, which promotes dry mouth and oral infections, and sodium lauryl sulfate, an abrasive foaming agent found in many toothpastes, actually supply harmful oral bacteria with food by reducing saliva flow and sloughing off mouth tissue on which bacteria feed.

-Only TheraBreath Oral Hygiene products can provide you with the benefits of ingredients that are specifically designed to eliminate destructive anaerobic bacteria and prevent the development of oral abscesses.
-Created by bacteriologist and dentist Dr. Harold Katz, TheraBreath toothpastes, rinses and gargles contain naturally powerful ingredients like OXYD-8, a compound that increases saliva flow and enriches the mouth with oxygen molecules, and tea tree oil combined with xylitol to eliminate halitosis and bad tastes.
+Only TheraBreath Oral Hygiene products can provide you with the benefits of ingredients that are specifically designed to eliminate the bad breath and funky taste associated with the development of oral abscesses.
+Created by bacteriologist and dentist Dr. Harold Katz, TheraBreath toothpastes, rinses and gargles contain naturally powerful ingredients like OXYD-8, a compound that increases saliva flow and enriches the mouth with oxygen molecules, and tea tree oil combined with xylitol to attack halitosis and bad tastes.

-Start taking charge of your oral health by eradicating harmful oral bacteria and preventing tooth abscesses that could affect your overall health by regularly using TheraBreath Oral Hygiene products and the power of their laboratory-tested, anti-bacterial ingredients.
+Start taking charge of your oral health by using TheraBreath Oral Hygiene products and the power of their laboratory-tested ingredients.

 Video on the Signs of a Tooth Abscess